You have no items in your cart. Want to get some nice things?Go shopping

 Ernaux finds herself so captivated that she is unable to write professionally, and unable to manage with any enthusiasm the other obligations in life.
 Instead, she waits in agony for his next call, their next sexual engagement.
 These intense encounters bring her physical joy, yet her tragic focus during the year-long assignation teeters between her advancing age, and her seemingly hopeless perception of self, stating, “… how am I to believe that people can love me, become attached to me?”

 The vulnerable account Ernaux relates in Getting Lost suggests the devastating cycle of black-and-white thinking.
 This cognitive distortion leaves her deprived of sound middle ground from which to participate in an exciting interval of her life.
-Thinking dichotomously, she is unable to make sound judgment, continually deciding she must break things off – he is married, after all, and is only in France temporarily; he will return to Moscow – yet she finds the next excuse to see him one more time, to experience those heights of passion.
+Thinking dichotomously, she is unable to make sound judgments, continually deciding she must break things off – he is married, after all, and is only in France temporarily; he will return to Moscow – yet she finds the next excuse to see him one more time, to experience those heights of passion.
 She mourns her habit of showering him with gifts, understanding that “… this does nothing to bind him [to me], but makes him proud (of arousing so much love) and heightens his narcissism…” Yet all the while, she realizes that this works against her, the giver.
 “Well anyway, I love him with all my emptiness.”
 In her own words, she tells us that she lives in a state of subjugation, “driven by an old urge for destruction.”

 Ernaux reveals an understanding of her dilemma, relating that sex has always been a source of anxiety in her life.
 She drags the reader with her from the heights of “beauty, passion, desire” down to her unvarnished assessment of her lover.
 She describes him as a conformist, quite lacking in character, his intellect unremarkable, his behavior like that of a gigolo, while he drinks her Chivas and takes her cigarette packets.
 But she is compelled to disregard his flaws in order to present her “perfect passion.”
 She tells us, “I make love with the same desire for perfection that I feel in relation to writing.”